Paula Abdul: 2010–2015: Live to Dance, The X Factor and So You Think You Can Dance

 In January 2010, Abdul presented a Lifetime Achievement Award to choreographer Julie McDonald at the 11th Anniversary show of The Carnival: Choreographer's Ball.
 In November, Abdul launched and co-founded AuditionBooth.com, a website that allows aspiring talents to connect with casting directors, producers, and managers.

 In January 2011, Abdul began appearing on the short-lived CBS reality competition series Live to Dance, where she was also an executive producer.
-Abdul said that unlike American Idol, Live to Dance is less about "competition" and more about "celebration."
+Abdul said that unlike American Idol, Live to Dance is less about "competition" and more about "celebration".
 After its first season of seven episodes, it was cancelled by CBS.
 In May 2011, it was announced that Abdul would rejoin Cowell on the first season of the American edition of The X Factor.
 In January 2012, Abdul announced that she would not return as a judge for the series' second season.
-Abdul was replaced by Demi Lovato.
+Abdul was replaced by Britney Spears.
 In October 2012, Abdul served as a guest judge during week four of the All-Stars version of Dancing with the Stars.
 In April 2013, Abdul appeared on the Top 5 results show of season 12 of American Idol to compliment contestant Candice Glover on her performance of "Straight Up".

 On July 9, 2013, Abdul was a guest judge on So You Think You Can Dance (season ten).
 In October 2013, Abdul was named as a judge on the revamped So You Think You Can Dance Australia, which aired on Australia's Network Ten from February 9 through May 1, 2014.
 Abdul was present as a permanent member of the judge's panel for all episodes of this season.
 She later became a permanent judge of the American version starting with its twelfth season.
 In January 2017, Abdul announced that she would not be returning as a judge for its fourteenth season because of her tour schedule.

-In April 2014, Abdul was a guest judge on RuPaul's Drag Race, which reunited her with previous Idol contestant Adore Delano.
+In April 2014, Abdul was a guest judge on RuPaul's Drag Race (episode "Queens of Talk"), which reunited her with previous Idol contestant Adore Delano.
 In June 2014, Abdul made a cameo appearance on the Australian soap opera Neighbours and shared scenes with established character Karl Kennedy (Alan Fletcher).
 In 2015, Abdul made a guest appearance on the comedy sitcom Real Husbands of Hollywood on its season 4 premiere.
 She was shown in a comedic scene with Arsenio Hall where she was trying to kick Hall out of her pool house.
 On November 16, 2015, Abdul along with Charles "Chucky" Klapow, Renee Richie, and Nakul Dev Mahajan won the World Choreography Award for Outstanding Choreography Digital Format for the video 'Check Yourself'.
 On November 22, 2015, Abdul and Donnie Wahlberg presented Favorite Female Artist – Pop/Rock at the 43rd American Music Awards; the award Abdul won at the 1990 AMAs, presented to her by Wahlberg.